|Underlying* operating profit (before JVs and associates)||£22.9m||£19.6m|

-* The basis for stating results on an underlying basis is set out in our year.
+* The basis for stating results on an underlying basis is set out in the operational highlights.
 The board believes that non-underlying items should be separately identified on the face of the income statement to assist in understanding the underlying performance of the Group.
 Accordingly, adjusted performance measures have been used throughout the annual report to describe the Group's underlying performance.

 Share of results of JVs and associates

-Amortisation of acquired intangible assets represents the amortisation of customer relationships which were identified on the acquisition of Fisher Engineering in 2007.
-These relationships will be fully amortised during the 2018 financial year.
+Amortisation of acquired intangible assets represented the amortisation of customer relationships which were identified on the acquisition of Fisher Engineering in 2007.
+These customer relationships were fully amortised during the 2018 financial year.

-Net finance costs in the year were £0.2m (2016: £0.2m).
-The Group has been in a net funds position for all of the financial year, consequently the finance costs of £0.2m primarily represent non-utilisation fees for the revolving credit facility and the amortisation of capitalised transaction costs associated with the refinancing in 2014.
+Net finance costs in the year were £0.2m (2017: £0.2m).
+The Group has been in a net funds position for the whole of the financial year; consequently, the finance costs of £0.2m primarily represent non-utilisation fees for the revolving credit facility and the amortisation of capitalised transaction costs associated with the refinancing in 2014.

-The total tax charge for the year of £2.7m (2016: £1.0m) reflects the underlying tax charge, offset by deferred tax benefits arising from the amortisation of intangible assets in the year, and also the benefit of the future reduction in UK corporation tax to 17 per cent in 2021 in the deferred tax calculation.
+The total tax charge for the year of £4.0m (2017: £2.7m) reflects the underlying tax charge, offset by deferred tax benefits arising from the amortisation of intangible assets in the year, and also the benefit of the future reduction in UK corporation tax to 17 per cent in 2021 for certain deferred tax items.
 These rate changes are categorised as non-underlying and are included in non-underlying items.

 Earnings per share